 As a single Mum with a son at boarding school, second-hand books and uniforms were a godsend for me.
 In my experience, kids grow so quickly that often you don’t get any more than 6-12 months wear out of school uniforms.
 So being able to buy them cheaper than new, then be able to sell them again, helped to cover the cost throughout his school years.
 As people become more conscious of recycling and re-using, this is becoming more readily available through some schools so it might be helpful to check what your child’s school offers.

 Okay, enough of the fun stuff … because as much as we try to keep the costs down, it is without question a time of additional costs.
 So, let’s have a look at some of the methods we use to pay those costs and how we can make the best of them too.

 Be aware too that cash advances on any credit card, even one with an interest free period on purchases, will calculate interest on a cash advance from day 1.
-This is potentially the most expensive way to borrow money.
-Credit cards are the riskiest type of lending for a lender and as such attract the highest interest rates.
+This is potentially the most expensive way to borrow money as credit cards often attract the highest interest rates.

 Can I also suggest that wherever possible that you pay more than the minimum repayment amount on your statement?
-This minimum repayment amount is often 2% of the outstanding balance which will barely cover the interest cost for the month, let alone repaying any of the principle amount.
+This minimum repayment amount is often 2% of the outstanding balance which will barely cover the interest charges for the month, let alone repaying any of the principal amount.

-The ‘buy now, pay later’ (BNPL) market is booming in Australia at the moment as consumers embrace this new way to pay.
+The ‘buy now, pay later’ (BNPL) market is booming in Australia as many consumers embrace this new way to pay.
 Retailers are also looking for alternative ways for their customers to pay them, so new players continue to enter the market with their ‘latest and greatest’ offerings.